Chairperson, Board of the Confucius Institute at Ritsumeikan

 |A Place for Citizens and Students to Know China

-Established in October 2005, the Confucius Institute at Ritsumeikan became the first Confucius Institute to be established in Japan.
-Over the past 14 years we have been able to accumulate our efforts to promote mutual understanding and exchanges between Japan and China through such activities as popularizing and improving Chinese language education and introducing Chinese culture to others.
-However, even with efforts such as ours, the results of a Japanese Cabinet Office survey announced in 2018 showed that although there was an increase from the 14.8% figure in 2016, only 20.8% answered that they have friendly feelings towards China, with 76.4% saying that they have negative feelings towards China.
-In regards to Japan-China relations, it comes to no surprise then to find that 78.1% answered that they don’t think relations are good.
+Established in October 2005, the Confucius Institute at Ritsumeikan became the first of its kind to be established in Japan.
+Over the past 14 years, we have been able to accumulate our efforts to promote mutual understanding and exchanges between Japan and China through such activities as popularizing and improving Chinese language education and introducing Chinese culture to others.
+However, even with efforts such as ours, the results of a Japanese Cabinet Office survey announced in 2021 showed that despite an increase from the 14.8% figure in 2016 (the lowest since the survey began), only 20.6% answered that they have friendly feelings towards China.
+In regards to Japan-China relations, it comes to no surprise then to find that 85.2% answered that they don’t think relations are good.

-However, on the flip side, 81.2% answered that they believe that developing a good future relationship between the two countries is important, which is the first time this figure has exceeded 80% since the survey began.
-In addition, the proportion of young people who say that they have friendly feelings towards China is gradually increasing.
+On the other hand, consistently over 75% to 80% answered that they believe that developing a good future relationship between the two countries is important.
+In addition, the rising proportion of young people ages 18 to 29 who say that they have friendly feelings towards China surpassed 41.5% in 2019.

 As for disentangling this contradiction between people’s negative feelings toward China and their desire to improve bi-lateral relations, there is no better way than by promoting dialog at the grassroots level.
 The premise of “dialog” is that by understanding the words and culture of another, you will begin to accurately see and really know the other.
+The high percentage of youth that have friendly feelings toward China may be a result of the large amount of common ground with China.
 We hope that through your participation as citizens and students, the Confucius Institute will become a “place to know China”.

 At the end of the story “My Old Home” written by Lu Xun, a man regarded as the father of modern Chinese literature, is the sentence, “For actually the earth had no roads to begin with, but when many pass one way, a road is made.”
 As we gather many others to walk together with us, let’s create a “road for dialog” based on mutual understanding between Japan and China.